 Question Management response Does the Council have procedures in place to assess the Council's ability to continue as a going concern?
 This assessment is carried out by the S151 officer on an ongoing basis but especially at the time of setting the budget and producing Final Accounts.
 The S151 officer also monitors the Council's cash position on a daily basis.
-Given the increasing pressure on Councils, our monitoring / forecasting / reporting process has been speeded-up, to ensure swift decision making can be made to correct any forecast variances that could impact n our reserves and ultimately our judgement of 'going concerns'.
+Given the increasing pressure on Councils, our monitoring / forecasting / reporting process has been speeded-up, to ensure swift decision making can be made to correct any forecast variances that could impact on our reserves and ultimately our judgement of 'going concerns'.
 Is management aware of the existence of other events or conditions that may cast doubt on the Council's ability to continue as a going concern?
 None in the short-medium term.
+However, the impact of the national reviews on 'Fair Funding' and 'Business Rate Retention' are significant events and we will be influencing where possible and will be actively managing any consequences.
 Has management reported on going concern to the Governance and Audit Committee? (if not, what arrangements are in place to report the going concern assessment to the Governance and Audit Committee?)
 This is reported through the S151 officer certification within the Statement of Accounts, and through his Section 25 Assurance on County Council Budget day.
 The regular budget monitoring reports to Cabinet are also the opportunity to report any concerns, and six monthly updates on delivery of savings is reported to Governance and Audit Committee.
 Are the financial assumptions in that report (eg future levels of income and expenditure) consistent with the Council's Business Plan and the financial information provided to the Council throughout the year?
 N/A